Application Process FAQs

 Q: What if I received a degree from or took coursework at a non-U.S. institution?

-If your degree was awarded by or coursework taken at a non-U.S. institution, you will need to submit a University course-by-course evaluation from a translation service — Josef SILNY or ECE.
+If your degree was awarded by or coursework taken at a non-U.S. institution, you will need to submit a University course-by-course evaluation (including grade point average) from either Josef SILNY or SpanTran (foreign credential evaluation service providers).
 Please request the service to send the evaluation directly to the Office of Academic Assistance and Graduate Admissions.

-Q: Do I have to submit the entrance test (GRE/MAT/TOEFL/GACE) scores by the deadline?
+Q: Do I have to submit the entrance test (GRE/MAT/TOEFL/IELTS/GACE Program Admission/Georgia Educator Ethics Entry) scores by the deadline?

 Q: Where should I have my official test scores sent?